YanXiong-UCAS/Yan_XIONG-academic-website/content/publication/paper4/example/index.md

 publication: Journal of Thermal Science and Engineering Applications
 publication_short: In *JTSEA*

-abstract: The thermal design of spacecraft becomes.
+abstract: With  the development of The thermal design of spacecraft becomes.

 # Summary.
 An optional shortened abstract.
 summary: This paper provided detailed verification of the application of deep reinorcement learning to space telescope thermal control from three perspectives.